ruby-grape/grape/README.markdown

 When mounted inside Rails 3.x, errors like "404 Not Found" or "406 Not Acceptable" will likely be handled and rendered by Rails handlers.
-For instance, accessing a nonexistent route "/api/foo" raises a 404, which inside rails will ultimately be translated to a ActionController::RoutingError, which most likely will get rendered to a HTML error page.
+For instance, accessing a nonexistent route "/api/foo" raises a 404, which inside rails will ultimately be translated to an `ActionController::RoutingError`, which most likely will get rendered to a HTML error page.

 Most APIs will enjoy avoiding Rails exceptions and have their own exceptions reaching the client.